How to Write a Nursing Reflective Essay (Guide for Nurse Students)

 The next paragraph should explain how the event or situation will change your practice, approach, decisions, perspective, or perception.
 This is where you evaluate the experience by detailing the knowledge and skills you took from the experience.

 The last body paragraph should entail a critical reflection on the learning opportunities.
-First, you need to describe the situation and what it made you learn.
+First, describe the situation and what it made you learn.
 Next, elaborate on how you intend to make yourself better poised to address such situations.

 Conclusion